 When you collect personal data from anyone, whether online or offline, you need to ensure that you provide detailed information about how their data is going to be handled.
-Privacy notices need to be clear and relevant.
+Data Processing and Privacy notices need to be clear and relevant.

 Whether you are handling a small or large volume of data, you need to understand the steps that must be taken to ensure compliance.

 The Law allows the ODPA to conduct data protection audits.
 All organisations who handle data should consider conducting their own internal audits at regular intervals.

 Before you start to collect or use people's data, you need to identify and document a 'lawful processing condition' (or 'lawful basis') that you can rely on.
 Doing this is part of your obligation under the 'lawfulness, fairness & transparency' principle.

 You may be required to report a data breach to us.
 Find out about your responsibilities and how to put in place an effective breach response strategy for your organisations.

 Properly supported DPOs can add a huge amount to any organisation’s compliance standards.
 For some organisations, there will be a legal requirement to have a DPO.
 Find out more about this important role here.
 If you are a DPO we would encourage you to browse our information hub.

 Data Protection Impact Assessments (DPIAs) are an important compliance tool when you are embarking on new processing or making changes to existing processes.
 In some cases it will a legal requirement.

 Data protection compliance will look different for different organisations and it does not lend itself well to a tick box approach.
 Templates should be used as part of a wider governance programme and will need to be adapted for your own organisation’s needs.